jcfitzpatrick12/spectre-core/README.md

 ## Installation
-Simply call ```pip install spectre_core```.
+Simply call ```pip install spectre-core```.
 Alternatively, for development you can clone the repository in your preferred directory:
 ```git clone https://github.com/jcfitzpatrick12/spectre-core.git```

 Change directory: